redhat-openstack/website/source/uncategorized/workarounds.html.md

 #### symptoms

-Any meter derived from notifications emitted by the openstack services are not recorded.
+Data for any meter derived from notifications emitted by the openstack services are not recorded.

 #### workaround